-This 36-39 credit hour program provides tracks in General Public Administration, Nonprofit Management, Government Relations and Advocacy, and Conflict Management.
+This thirty-six (36) credit hour program provides tracks in General Public Administration and Nonprofit Management.
 MPA graduates may work in government agencies creating policy, overseeing agencies, or analyzing and evaluating program efficiency and effectiveness.
 Those who work in community agencies may work for social welfare organizations or large healthcare organizations such as hospital systems, managing budgets, or analyzing efficiencies.
 In the private sector, MPA graduates hold consulting positions or work to assist companies in understanding policymaking and management strategies.

 Program offerings are flexible and useful for working adults, with several electives offered in a hybrid or online format.
-Students choosing to do so can complete the MPA program in as little as 18 months.
+Students choosing to do so can complete the MPA program in as little as sixteen (16) months.

 The general track is designed to provide public service professionals with the core proficiencies in the management and leadership of public organizations.
 Course offerings cover a wide range of general public administration topics, as well as specialized substantive areas such as healthcare policy, special topics in education, and human resource issues.